View the poster

-I am a fourth-year astrophysics PhD student at The Ohio State University.
-I currently study galactic chemical evolution with my advisor, Dr. Jennifer Johnson.
-I am also a planetarium presenter at OSU.
+I'm a fourth-year astrophysics PhD student at The Ohio State University.
+I study the chemical evolution of our Milky Way Galaxy with my advisor, Dr. Jennifer Johnson.
+I'm involved with the Polaris program, and I'm also a planetarium presenter at OSU.

 Originally from Portland, Oregon, I graduated from Whitman College in 2021 with a BA in astrophysics and music performance.
 In my spare time I enjoy rock climbing, photography, and playing the cello.